billingsmoore/MLotsawa/docs/HyperParameters.md

 Learning rate substantially impacted the initial training loss of the model with smaller rates producing smaller initial loss.
 However, the best initial values also seemed to increase rather than decrease over time, potentially because they begin in a local minimum that they cannot escape.

 Conversely, high learning rates have very poor initial losses, higher than the final loss from the last training epoch but decrease over time, suggesting they have careened out of the minimum discovered by previous training and are making their way back to it.

-Ultimately, the lower training should be the deciding factor, and thus the 2e-5 learning rate, which was suggested by the Huggingface tutorial was chosen for final training.
+Ultimately, the 3e-4 learning rate was chosen for final training.